padok-team/Padok-Stack/docker/README.md

 ### Config files

-Any command may still fail however if you don't set the proper configuration values:
+Any command may still fail however if you don't set the proper configuration values.

+In order to do that you will use the config example available in the bam-stack-api repo (so not the one you just created!)
  - Remove any files in `./config` dir
  - Using the config exemples in `./config` in this repo customize the config files in the BAM stack api project